ale-polimi/ChromeOS-for-meetings-recovery-docs/README.md

 This project is distributed under [MIT license](./LICENSE), all the limitations described in said license apply.

+### Found an error in the guide?

+Open a new issue on the repo.

 ---

 ## [IT] La documentazione completa non ufficiale per la recovery dell'OS su dispositivi ChromeOS for Meetings